PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-13 10:31:39
+Last updated: 2024-04-13 10:32:16
-Random Quote: The title was but a courtesy due him as a council member; Varys was lord of nothing but the spiderweb, the master of none but his whispers.  -  Catelyn Stark
+Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson